XMPP clients: Conversations, Dino

 • Server requirements are very high, some say not even scalable or practicable in certain situations, especially with open source Synapse

-• Open source clients and server, run own server
+• Open source clients and servers, can run own server (Snikket looks good, also available as hosted).

 • Conversations.im is an interesting implementation, with a decent Android app, free hosting (there are other hosting options).

-• Movim has an overlay blog / social network that can be used with any xmpp account
+• Movim has an overlay blog / social network that can be used with any xmpp account.
+Quite nice as a web interface, and complementary (interoperates well) with Dino (Linux) and Conversations (Android) clients.
+Some nice news and other public-facing group chats and individual posts.

 XMPP and Matrix are two competing federated end-to-end encrypted messengers.
 XMPP is far better, on server cost decentralization, speed over Tor, degoogled push notifications, multi-identities, and overall privacy.